 The first query your computer sends is to one of the 13 root nameservers managed by the IANA.

 These 13 servers are used by every other nameserver on the planet to start the DNS lookup process.
-As such, they are very important to the function of the internet and are sometimes the target of attacks.
+Therefore, they are very important to the function of the internet and are sometimes the target of attacks.

 It’s important to note that many types of DNS records exist, but below are some of the most common: